 2.00 RESOURCE IMPLICATIONS 2.01 The local Authority is required to carry out a full CSA every five years and produce an annual review of the CSA's Action Plan.
-The Flintshire County Council Childcare budget is used to support the expenditure for these processes, however, the budget has been considerably reduced since 2015/16 and the Childcare Development Officer post and administrative support post are funded from Grant.
-During 2018-19 the childcare grant was used by December.
-A business case was presented to Welsh Government and extra grant monies secured for a further quarter (Jan - Mar) to meet parent and setting requests.
-2.02 The FIS Training Schedule is funded from the Children and Communities grant.
+The Flintshire County Council Childcare budget is used to support the expenditure for these processes, however, the budget has been considerably reduced since 2015/16 and the Childcare Development Officer post and Business Support Assistant post are fully funded from this budget along with contributions towards the Information and Support Officer post and the Brokerage Officer post (an externally sourced Officer post).

+2.02 The Childcare Development team Training Schedule is funded from the Children and Communities grant.
 This Training Schedule generates a small income which provides for delivery of a further Training Schedule for childcare providers across the county.
 2.03 Occasional additional funding streams are secured to support the work of the Childcare Development team.
-For example the Disabilities Consortia applies grant funding administered by Action for Children which enables the processing of the Extra Hands grants, including the Childcare Offer SEN grant.
-2.04 Significant childcare capital funding has been secured for 2019-21.
-Governance arrangements have been developed to ensure appropriate oversight and project support/management both within Flintshire and with Welsh Government as part of the grant conditions.
-2.05 There is also £440k allocated for small capital grants to support all registered providers with the Offer.
+For example the Families First Disabilities Consortia applies grant funding administered by Action for Children which enables the processing of Additional Support grants, including the Childcare Offer Additional Support grant.
+2.04 Funding secured in 2019 is in the process of enabling the development of 11 large capital projects amounting to over £5 million.
+These large capital programmes are aligned to the $3 - 4$ year old Childcare Offer to facilitate and support the co-location of the childcare provision and foundation phase to create a wraparound childcare provision wherever possible.
+2.05 There was also £500,000 allocated for small capital grants to support all registered providers with the Offer, and additional funding secured during the year.
 Decisions are made on a partnership basis with key stakeholders, including the school modernisation team, head teachers, Early Years Support team, umbrella organisation partners including Early Years Wales, Mudiad Meithrin, PACEY and National Daycare Nursery Association.